 The Radford University Army ROTC program was established in 1978 under a cross-enrollment agreement between the presidents of both Virginia Polytechnic Institute and State University and Radford University.
-In 1980, an agreement between Radford University and Cadet Command allowed the Radford University ROTC program to offer 2, 3, 3-1/2, and 4 year scholarships.
+In 1980, an agreement between Radford University and Cadet Command allowed the Radford University ROTC program to offer two, three, three and one half, and four year scholarships.

 Army ROTC is taught at Radford University in partnership with Virginia Polytechnic Institute and State University.
 Radford University is one of the nation's largest partnership schools and typically commissions more officers than most ROTC programs.